Despite & Special Group Organizes Blood Donation Exercise And Fun Games

 A curtain raiser which will feature two sets of the Black giants team playing against each other in a football game will precede the day’s event which will be the crucial match between Despite 11 and Akrobeto & Lil Win All Stars (a team comprising actors, actresses, comedians, musicians, etc).

-Various musicians expected to perform to entertain donors and fans include Wutah, SP Kofi Sarpong, Patience Nyarko, Joyce Blessing, Flowking Stone, Nii Funny, Article Wan, Keche, Ebony, Choirmaster, K K fosu, Opesie Esther, Akatakyie and many others.
+Various musicians expected to perform to entertain donors and fans include Wutah, SP Kofi Sarpong, Patience Nyarko, Joyce Blessing, Flowking Stone, Nii Funny, Article Wan and many others.

-Sponsors for the two events include Hisense, Kasapreko, Kinapharma, Phyto Ryker, End Point Homeopathy, Zoomlion, Reekamp Phones, Camel Antiseptic, Pin pac Gel, Las Palmas food centre, Givers herbal, Rexona, Codson Bicycles, Intivita from Unicorm Chemist

 Disclaimer: Opinions expressed here are those of the writers and do not reflect those of Peacefmonline.com.
 Peacefmonline.com accepts no responsibility legal or otherwise for their accuracy of content.
 Please report any inappropriate content to us, and we will evaluate it as a matter of priority.